sverweij/virtual-code-owners/README.md

 to be markdown, and will auto format them as such.
 Usually such autoformatting is not present on text files.

-Often these editors know about CODEOWNERS, so _those_ they won't confuse to be markdown.
+Often these editors know about CODEOWNERS, so they won't confuse _those_ with markdown.

 ### Why does this exist at all?
 Why not just use GitHub teams?